 2. John Boos & Co.
 End-Grain Maple Chopping Block

 The Best Wooden Cutting Board

-If you’re ready to take the plunge (read: buy a wood cutting board), this John Boos beauty will serve you and your knives well.
-The end-grain maple design is particularly gentle on all kinds of knives and won’t show marks over time, and while we’re not shallow, we admit it looks pretty damn cute on the counter.
+If you’re ready to take the plunge (read: commit to the maintenance of owning a wood cutting board), this maplewood John Boos beauty will serve you and your knives well.
+The end-grain design is particularly gentle on all types of blades and won’t show marks over time, and while we’re not shallow, we’ll admit it looks pretty damn nice displayed on the counter.
 We especially love that it feels sturdy and stable, is reversible and will develop an attractive patina as it ages.

 - Gets better with time

 Bamboo is an eco-friendly alternative to plastic that behaves similarly to wood (it’s technically a grass) without the hefty price tag.
 This Five Two cutting board is reversible, like our wood choice, but it has a juice groove on one side and a handy smartphone slot on the other, so you can follow along with the recipe while you make tandoori cauliflower bowls.
 It’s large but lightweight, so it can be stowed away when you’re not cooking.
 Care for it like you would a wood cutting board.
 (That means regular oiling and no dishwasher.)

 - Unique features like a pour spout and smartphone slot